 This section contains descriptions of MySQL Cluster Manager commands used to perform operations connected with importing clusters into MySQL Cluster Manager.
-These operations include migration of cluster processes and (in MySQL Cluster Manager 1.3.1 and later) copying of configuration data.
+These operations include migration of cluster processes and copying of configuration data.

 4.8.1 The import cluster Command